meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 GLuint image = loadBMP_custom("./my_texture.bmp");
 ```

 Let's see how to read a BMP file, then.
+Let's restrict ourselves to 3-component RGB files with 8 bits per component (24 bits per pixel) and no compression.
+(Our code will break miserably if we try to read any other kind of BMP file.)
 First, we'll need some variables to store information on the image size, and of course a place to store pixel data.
 These variables will be set when reading the file.

 ``` cpp
 // Data read from the header of the BMP file